-In following descriptions of functions that are properties of the Boolean prototype object, the phrase "this Boolean object" refers to the object that is the this value for the invocation of the function; it is an error if this does not refer to an object for which the value of the internal [[Class]] property is "Boolean".
-Also, the phrase "this boolean value" refers to the boolean value represented by this Boolean object, that is, the value of the internal [[Value]] property of this Boolean object.
+In following descriptions of functions that are properties of the Boolean prototype object, the phrase "this boolean object" refers to the object that is the this value for the invocation of the function; it is a runtime error if this does not refer to an object for which the value of the internal [[Class]] property is "Boolean".
+Also, the phrase "this boolean value" refers to the boolean value represented by this boolean object, that is, the value of the internal [[Value]] property of this boolean object.